Youssef Wahbi: Early life

 Youssef Wahbi was born into an Egyptian family, from the Fayoum region.
-He was named after the place where he was born, Bahr Yussef and his father worked as an inspector in the Ministry of Water Resources and Irrigation.
+He was named after the place where he was born, Bahr Yussef and his father worked as the chief inspector in Fayoum for the Ministry of Water Resources and Irrigation.

 Career

 In 1926, Turkish filmmaker Vedat Örfi Bengü approached Wahbi to play the role of the Prophet Muhammed in a European film which would be financed by the Turkish government and a German producer.
 Whilst the President of Turkey, Mustafa Kemal Atatürk, and the Istanbul council of ulamas gave their approval to the film, the Islamic Al-Azhar University in Cairo published a juridical decision stipulating that Islam forbids the representation of the prophet and his companions.
 Thereafter, King Fouad warned Whabi that he would be exiled and stripped of his Egyptian citizenship if he took part in the film.
 Consequently, the film was later abandoned.

 Wahbi started acting in the golden age of the Egyptian Cinema in 1932, he has also starred in several plays which he translated into many languages due to his fluency in English, French, and Italian, along with his native Arabic tongue.
 He played many roles that were different and unusual for both Egyptian film and plays.
 He once played the Devil and he later on wanted to play Muhammad but the media and Al-Azhar University, the authoritative institution on Sunni Islam, were opposed to the idea and he was forbidden from going through with it.

-He is one of the most respected and beloved artists of all time in the Cinema of Egypt and several French and English companies tried to save his movies by reissuing them again.
+Social Advocacy

+As a playwright, director, and actor, Wahbi, had critiqued colonialism as well as Egyptian social customs and norms.
+He also was a strong social advocate with his calls to repeal the then mandated rule that a married women must live with her husband in a house of his choice.
+He advocated for women to have a choice in where they lived as well as for equal labor rights for women.

 Death

-He died in 1982 at the age of 80 in Cairo, Egypt, sick with arthritis and with a fractured pelvis.
+He died in 1982 at the age of 84 in Cairo, Egypt, sick with arthritis and with a fractured pelvis.
 He was survived by his wife.

 Even though he came from a very rich family, throughout his career and life his focus was the film industry.